josephhchoi/data-portfolio/Data Science Projects/Employee Churn Forecast - Python, BigQuery, Looker Studio/README.md

 # Employee Churn Forecast Project

 ## Project Overview
 This project aims to predict employee churn and identify high-risk employees using machine learning.
-By leveraging employee data, I developed a Random Forest model to forecast turnover and provide actionable insights for HR to improve retention strategies.
+By leveraging employee data, I developed a Random Forest model to forecast turnover and provide actionable insights for HR to improve retention strategies using Google Cloud platforms.

 ## Dataset
 The project utilizes the following datasets: